SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/android-cloud-sensor-app.md

 The sensor data (i.e. gyroscope, location, acceleration, magnetic field and barometer data), will be shown on the smartphone.

->**Info**: On an iOS smartphone you can view sensor data without being connected to Cumulocity.
+>**Info:** On an iOS smartphone you can view sensor data without being connected to Cumulocity.
 Only when your phone is connected to Cumulocity the sensor data is being sent to the platform.

 ### Sending sensor data to Cumulocity